massiveart/MassiveSearchBundle/UPGRADE.md

  - Massive\Bundle\SearchBundle\Search\Metadata\Driver::loadMetadataFromFile
  - Massive\Bundle\SearchBundle\Search\Metadata\Driver::getExtension

-In this case we alse needed to increase the required `php` version to `7.2`.
+Because of the update we had to increase the required `php` version to `7.2`.

 ## 1.0.0